MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 ~~~
 """
 molecool
-A Python package for analyzingnd visualizing xyz files.
+A Python package for analyzing and visualizing xyz files.
 For MolSSI Workshop.
 """

 # Add imports here